 A local favourite of many Calgarians!
 Two U of C Engineers ventured out into the coffee business and have never looked back.
 From humble Farmers Market beginnings to now what is a globally recognized brand, these cafes are truly a gift to Calgary.
 Make sure to visit the Simmons Building location in East Village.
 It’s their Roastery HQ and a great place to people watch.
 They offer tours (free & paid) as well, which can be found on their website.

-Home to the current two-time Canadian Barista Champion (Cold Torode) their cafes are located throughout the city.
+Home to the two-time Canadian Barista Champion (Cole Torode) their cafes are located throughout the city.
 Their beans are also used throughout the city in many other independent cafes.
-Make sure you try out their Limited Edition roasts.
-Some of the most amazing coffee’s I’ve ever had.
+Make sure you try out their Limited Edition roasts… they are some of the most amazing coffee’s I’ve ever had.
 If you visit their Ramsay location you can enjoy the smells of roasted coffee as it also serves as their main roastery as well as a great cafe.

 Coffee, in a drug store?
 Yup, and their retail bean selection is one of the most varied in the city.
 They feature a great selection of Canadian and American roasters as well as some from oversees.
 Many of them are only available in Calgary from their Bridgeland location.
 And what’s also amazing is that Luke’s offers soft-serve ice cream.
 If you’re lucky enough to visit when they’re serving the Charcoal & Super-Milk option, don’t pass on it.
 My kids beg me to take them for it.

 What began in a humble 25 square-foot closet has now grown into a fantastic kiosk located inside the Cambrian Wellness Centre/CBC Headquarters.
 Offering hand-crafted beverages on a GS/3, alongside a great selection of baked goods and light-lunch options this is a great place to grab a drink if you’re in the NW.
 There is free street parking available which is always nice!
 Jess sure knows her stuff, and is always happy to connect with her customers.